kailaix/AdFem.jl/docs/src/docker_install_guide.md

 An elegant way to easily install AdFem, then reproduce and visualize the demo codes is to use **Docker** + **VSCode-insider** + **VSCode Docker extension** + **VSCode Jupyter extension** + **IJulia**

-You can run AdFem demo codes in Jupyternotebook and display the visualization result in it, and here is how it looks:
+You can run AdFem demo codes in Jupyter notebook and display the visualization result in it, and here is how it looks:

 ![img](https://user-images.githubusercontent.com/47491676/111093187-3d3be200-8573-11eb-82ab-4df78a7e6659.png)